Drought destroys more crops in 11 areas across two states

 iv.
 The U.S. has a total of 3,143 counties and county-equivalents.

 v.
-The disaster designations posted above were approved by USDA on April 22, 2015 and posted on their website as three separate declarations.
+The disaster designations posted above were approved by USDA on May 27, 2015 and posted on their website as two separate declarations.